Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Back to top

 Being considered a habitual traffic offender may seem like a stigma you cannot overcome.
 However, there are defenses to consider when trying to keep your right to get behind the wheel.
-A skilled criminal defense lawyer in Tallahassee can file a motion to vacate or a motion to set aside a conviction.
+In certain cases, there are steps you can take to restore your driving privileges prior to the one-year mark for a hardship license or waiting the full five years for the license revocation to end.
+For example, a skilled criminal defense lawyer in Tallahassee can file a motion to vacate or a motion to set aside a conviction.

-These motions basically request the court to set aside a previous judgment or court order.
+These motions basically request the court to set aside a previous judgment or court order by challenging the validity of their prior conviction or plea.
+A successful challenge can result in a violation or conviction being lifted from the driving record.
 Someone who is a habitual traffic offender has up to two years after his or her license was revoked to file this motion.

-Someone driver who believes their driver’s license has been suspended for an unjustified legal reason can request an administrative record review hearing.
-Someone in this situation only has 30 days after their license was suspended to make this request.
+A driver who believes their license was suspended for an unjustified legal reason can request an administrative record review hearing.
+Keep in mind that a person in this situation only has 30 days after their license was suspended to make this request.

 Back to top